LUKMU/tcp-scanner/README.txt

 Always obtain permission before scanning any network you do not own.

 📚 Author & Background
 This project is part of a structured cybersecurity journey led by a former U.S. Naval Academy computer science graduate.
-It blends tool building, system hardening, and creative exploration — including an evolving character-based design framework inspired by Layla Lunara (Star Wars universe).
+It blends tool building, system hardening, and creative exploration.